Focus

 OVER-PRIVILEDGED ACCOUNTS

+This information applies to Salesforce instances only.
 The number of human accounts that have excessive permissions, which are probably not required for the user to do their job.
 Overpriviledged accounts are ordinary user accounts that have administrator permissions.
 For Salesforce, the overprivileged accounts are accounts that have Modify All Data permissions.

 You can click the number of overprivileged accounts that are missing in the identity provider to filter the table of Human Accounts in the lower section of the page.
-From the table you can gain additional insights about the local accounts, such as the email address that is associated with the account.
+From the table, you can gain additional insights about the local accounts, such as the email address that is associated with the account.

 Human accounts are accounts that are associated with an individual who accesses the account through a user interface with ID and password credentials.
 The displayed information includes the email address of the account owner, when the account was last accessed, and when the account credentials were last rotated.
 If the Identity Security component is integrated with your identity provider, the table will also show whether the account is a local account that was created through the identity provider.
 In the table, you can also Add Filter to filter the table by the various account attributes.

-Non-human accounts are typically services that authenticate to your Salesforce instance through an API by using an OAuth token or an API key.
+Non-human accounts are typically services that authenticate to your application instance through an API by using an OAuth token or an API key.
 The displayed information includes the email address of the human user who created the non-human account, when the account was created, and when the account credentials were last rotated.
 In the table, you can also Add Filter to filter the table by the various account attributes.

 When viewing either the Human Accounts or the Non-Human Accounts tab, you can click the download icon to export a CSV file with a list of the non-human or human accounts.
 The list will contain all users unless you applied a filter to the table.